ejwillemse/BAN313/chapter5.md

 drillHoleDiameters <- rnorm(n=1, mean = 10, sd = 0.2)
 ```

-The same structure can be used to simulate any of R's built in distribution.
+Note that the same structure can be used to simulate any of R's built in distribution.

+To complete this question answer the following:

 *** =instructions